top of page

 Cruise Ship Dining Room

-Large Ships are synonymous with entertainment.
-Most have large theatres and robust family-friendly and adult-only entertainment offerings.
+are synonymous with entertainment.
+Most have large theaters and robust family-friendly and adult-only entertainment offerings.
 Schedules often include nightly Broadway-style reviews, dancing, comedy, and musical acts.
 Entertainment is generally included in the cruise’s base fare.

 Cruise Ship Theatre